lettre/lettre/README.md

 - Confirm that your service provider allows traffic on the ports being used for mail transfer.
 - Check SMTP relay authentication and configuration.
 - Validate your DNS records.
 (DMARC, SPF, DKIM, MX)
-- Verify your SSL/TLS certificates are setup properly. (ensure cert and bundled ca-certificates are up to date and valid, check file permissions)
+- Verify your SSL/TLS certificates are setup properly.
 - Investigate if filtering, formatting, or filesize limits are causing messages to be lost, delayed, or blocked by relays or remote hosts.

 ## Code of conduct